metal-by-example/BCMeshTransformView/README.md

 `BCMeshTransformView` makes it easy to apply a mesh transform to a view hierarchy.
 It's inspired by a private `CALayer` property `meshTransform` and its value class `CAMeshTransform`.
 I **highly** recommend taking look at [the blog post on those two](http://ciechanowski.me/blog/2014/05/14/mesh-transforms/) as it explains the concepts in depth and hopefully justifies some API choices I made.

+[This repository](https://github.com/metal-by-example/BCMeshTransformView) has been converted to use Metal instead of using OpenGL ES, as [the original](https://github.com/Ciechan/BCMeshTransformView) did.

 ## Features